-In contrast to infrastructure risk, which features extensively in the literature, comparatively little is written about the return to investors on infrastructure investment.
+n contrast to infrastructure risk, which features extensively in the literature, comparatively little is written about the return to investors on infrastructure investment.
 In generic terms, returns accrue to countries through gains in productivity, economic growth, trade, connectivity and inclusion.
 In specific terms, returns accrue to investors through the economic rents or cash flows that are generated through the use of this infrastructure.
 Examples of these rents include road tolls, electricity tariffs and water rates.
 For assets that have the attributes of public goods, these returns are usually only indirectly monetised, for example though municipal charges and airport departure taxes.
 In countries where installed infrastructure is predominantly a public good, the state is typically the largest investor.

 For private sector investors, then, financial return has traditionally been the only metric that appears to matter.
 On this basis, it is not difficult to see why water infrastructure does not attract a larger share of capital.
-Unlike for most other scarce resources, there is a non-linear relationship between the value of water and its price.
+Unlike for most other scarce resources, there is a nonlinear relationship between the value of water and its price.
 Returns on investment for what is substantively the same end product therefore vary widely, based on a complex matrix of social, cultural, political and economic drivers that exhibit inconsistent dynamics over both time and space.

 While it is beyond the ambitions of this paper to solve the perennial water pricing conundrum, we believe that there is an argument to be made for a typology of water infrastructure that incorporates a broader perspective on measures of return.
-Indeed, we propose that many private sector investors increasingly have a mandate that extends beyond purely financial returns on infrastructure investment.
-We expand on this idea in our second white paper, but for our purposes here, we simply suggest that non-financial returns can be attractive to investors in the private.
+Indeed, we propose that growing numbers of private sector investors have a mandate that extends beyond purely financial returns, on at least some models of infrastructure investment.
+We expand on this idea in our white paper on the Typology of Water Infrastructure Investors, but for our purposes here, we simply suggest that while non-financial returns may not be salient to mainstream private sector investors, they are attractive to a growing niche of capital providers.